 Here are some of the examples:

 Reason 1: Container homes aren’t green at all because some builders go for new shipping containers.
-They avoid the dented and old ones because it is unsafe and contains a lot of toxic chemicals.
+They avoid dented and old ones because it is unsafe and contains a lot of toxic chemicals.

 Solution: Homeowners can shop shipping containers with the builder.
 Buy from a reputable seller or company.
 Pick a cargo in good condition.
 If possible, pick the ones that are used once or twice and carried safe commercial items.